mark-watson/LM_Studio_BOOK/manuscript/apitools.md

 ### First example Using Function Calling Library: Generate Python and Execute to Answer User Questions

 This Python script in the file **tool_use/test1.py** demonstrates a practical implementation of the **function_calling_library** by creating a specific tool designed to solve mathematical problems.
-It defines a function, solve_math_problem, that can execute arbitrary Python code in a secure, isolated process.
+It defines a function, `solve_math_problem`, that can execute arbitrary Python code in an insecure (you must trust the Python tool functions that you write), isolated process.
 The main part of the script then initializes the ToolManager and ConversationHandler from the library, registers the new math tool, and runs two example conversations: one that requires complex calculation, thereby triggering the tool, and another that is a general knowledge question, which the LLM answers directly.

 ```python